planetfederal/cogj-spec/spec/readme.md

 ## COGJ Header
-The following describes the structure and meaning of fields in the COGJ header.
+The following describes the structure and meaning of properties in the COGJ header.
 The header must start at byte 0 of the COGJ file and cannot exceed beyond byte 9999 (0 indexed).
 The header must be valid JSON and must adhere to the JSON schene defined [here](./header_schema.json).

 ### Mandatory Fields

-The following fields are mandatory in the header:
+The following properties are mandatory in the header:

 | Name | Optional | Type | Meaning |
 |:------:|:-----------:|:------:|:--------------:|